 Is there anything better than biting into a warm, soft beignet covered in powdered sugar?
 The answer is no, there isn’t.
 Mickey Beignets can be found in Disneyland’s New Orleans Square at the Mint Julep Bar quick service window.
 If you are in Walt Disney World you can find them in Sassagoula Floatworks & Food Factory at Disney’s Port Orleans Resort – French Quarter; $4.99 for three or $6.99 for six.
+(Heads up, it’s closed due to Covid currently).
 Trust us, you want six!
 For an extra two dollars you can add a dipping sauce: caramel, strawberry or chicory coffee ganache.
 They always have a seasonal flavour, but you can never go wrong with the classics.
 These pillowy donuts are the perfect treat inside or outside the parks.
 Don’t be intimidated, they aren’t as hard as they look!

 - 3/4 cup warm water